exeleon/mercadolibre-demo-nextjs/README.md

-# Mercadolibre Demo Next.js
+# Mercado Libre Demo Next.js

 This project is built with [Next.js](https://nextjs.org) and [Express](https://expressjs.com) and organized in a [Nx](https://nx.dev) monorepo.

-The Express app consumes the Mercadolibre API and serves a simplified version of the data to the front-end Next.js app.
+The Express app consumes the Mercado Libre API and serves a simplified version of the data to the front-end Next.js app.

 ## Folder structure